-Stock options awarded under the Stock Plan are intended to align executives' and shareholder interests and focus executives on attainment of VF's long-term goals.
+Stock options awarded under the Stock Plan are intended to align executives' and shareholders' interests and focus executives on attainment of VF's long-term goals.
 Stock options provide executives with the opportunity to acquire an equity interest in VF and to share in the appreciation of the value of the stock.
 They also provide a long-term incentive for the executive to remain with VF and promote shareholder returns.
 The Committee determines a value of options awarded to executive officers as a component of the total targeted compensation.

 Non-qualified stock options have a term of not greater than ten years and become exercisable not less than one year after the date of grant.
-Options are exercisable only so long as the option holder remains an employee of VF or its subsidiaries, except that, subject to earlier expiration of the option term, and to the specific terms and definitions contained in the Stock Plan, options generally remain exercisable for the period severance payments are made (if any) in the case of involuntary termination of employment, and for 36 months after death, retirement or termination of employment due to disability.
-In addition, in accordance with the executives' change-in-control agreements described on page 24, upon a change in control of VF and termination of the executives' employment, vesting of the options is accelerated and all of the options become exercisable by the executives.
+Options are exercisable only so long as the option holder remains an employee of VF or its subsidiaries, except that, subject to earlier expiration of the option term, and to the specific terms and definitions contained in the Stock Plan, options generally remain exercisable for the period severance payments are made (if any) in the case of involuntary termination of employment, and for 36 months after death, retirement or termination of employment due to disability, provided that, for stock options granted during and after 2010, it is a condition to such continued vesting after retirement that the employee was employed by VF on December 31 of the year of the date of grant.
+The Committee made this change to the retirement provisions of the stock option grants so that executives would receive the value of their awards, provided that they remained employed with VF for a substantial portion of time after the date of grant and prior to their retirement.
+In addition, in accordance with the executives' change-in-control agreements described on page 44, upon a change in control of VF and termination of the executives' employment, vesting of the options is accelerated and all of the options become exercisable by the executives.

 Stock options are typically granted to the named executive officers annually in February under the Stock Plan.
-Because the Compensation Committee meets one or two days before the release of VF's earnings for the prior fiscal year and guidance for the following year, the Committee's practice with respect to the award of stock options under the Stock Plan is to establish the date of grant of the options as the third business day after the earnings release so that the earnings information can be absorbed by the financial markets.
-The Committee acted on February 4, 2008, to establish the grant date for the options on February 8, 2008.
+Because the Compensation Committee meets shortly before the release of VF's earnings for the prior fiscal year and guidance for the following year, the Committee's practice with respect to the award of stock options under the Stock Plan is to establish the date of grant of the options as the third business day after the earnings release so that the earnings information can be absorbed by the financial markets.
+The Committee acted on February 8, 2010, to establish the grant date for the options on February 16, 2010.
 Under the Stock Plan, the exercise price of stock options is the fair market value on the date of grant.
 "Fair market value" is defined in the Stock Plan as the average of the reported high and low sales price of the Common Stock on the date of grant.

-Stock option awards made to the named executive officers during 2008 are listed on the Grants of Plan-Based Awards Table on page 30.
+Stock option awards made to the named executive officers during 2010 are listed on the Grants of Plan-Based Awards Table on page 35.